 We also offer power skating programs through our Twin City Hockey Skating School.
 Information about our power skating program can be found at www.twincityhockeyskating.ca.

 - How do I get started in figure skating?

-The starting point for children and adults of all ages is one of our Learn-to-Skateem> programs.
+The starting point for children and adults of all ages is one of our Learn-to-Skate programs.
 Basic skating skills common to all ice sports, including figure skating, are learned there.
-Next, skaters are introduced to the fundamentals of figure skating in our Introduction to Figure Skating program.
+Next, skaters are introduced to the fundamentals of figure skating in our STAR 1 Figure Skating program.
 From there, skaters can progress to our STAR 1-4, or Group STAR programs.

 Skaters with a desire to figure skate are encouraged to wear figure skates (with a toepick) as opposed to hockey skates, from the very start in our Learn-to-Skate programs.
 However, it is not uncommon for skaters to successfully transition from hockey skates to figure skates.

 - How can I become a stronger hockey or ringette player?

 Stick handling, shooting, checking and even goaltending, while all different skills, have one thing in common--SKATING!
 Skating is the most fundamental skill required to play hockey or ringette, but often it is the least-practiced skill in young athletes.